intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Many Internet communications are not performed on behalf of the applications, but are ultimately made on behalf of users.
-However, not all information that may be shared directly relates to user actions or other senstive data.
+However, not all information that may be shared directly relates to user actions or other sensitive data.
 All information shared must be evaluated carefully to identify potential privacy implications for users.
 Information that directly relates to the user should not be shared without the user's consent.
 It should be noted that the interests of the user and